codatio/codat-docs/docs/get-started/accounting-for-beginners.md

       <p><i>Modern Treasury</i></p>
     </div>
     <p>
-      In this second part of our two-part series, <b>Modern Treasury</b> build a ledger for a Venmo clone by applying the accounting principles we learned in Part I.
+      In this second part of a two-part series, <b>Modern Treasury</b> build a ledger for a Venmo clone by applying the accounting principles covered in Part I.
     </p>
     <p><a href="https://www.moderntreasury.com/journal/accounting-for-developers-part-ii" target="_blank" rel="noreferrer">Read article →</a></p>
   </li>